mr-rigden/alexa_template/README.md

 **alexa_template**

+**If you find this code or this tutorial useful, would you please star this github project.**

 *This repo contains the  template for Alexa Skills in Python.
 It also includes the companion tutorial.
-Both written by [Jason Rigden](https://jasonrigden.com/).
+Both written by [Jason Rigden](https://medium.com/@mr_rigden).
 Additionally the  tutorial is also available in video form on [Mr. Rigden's Channel on Youtube](https://www.youtube.com/watch?v=i8QCO0YWJRY&list=PLLlMDtI0KL5pK4-6N4hGK7_wwayF_naDG)*

-**If you find this code or this tutorial useful, would you please star this github project.**

 # How to make an Alexa Skill with Python